scala-steward/shipreq/Code/README.md

-webapp-client-ww-api    - API to above. webapp-gen              - Provides a hardcoded loading screen for webapp-client-home to serve until the read JS loads and replaces it. webapp-macro            - Macros used in webapp-base. webapp-server           - Webapp server.
+webapp-client-ww-api    - API to above. webapp-gen              - Provides a hardcoded loading screen for webapp-client-home to serve until the read JS loads and replaces it. webapp-macro            - Macros used in webapp-base. webapp-server-logic     - Webapp server logic.
+Agnostic to web-server library.
+Compiled to JS for use in frontend tests. webapp-server           - Webapp server.
 Exported via Docker.

 benchmark - Various benchmarks.